 The MACD indicator is a trend-following momentum tool that calculates the difference between a short-term EMA (usually 12 days) and a long-term EMA (usually 26 days) of a security’s price.

-Is the MACD a reliable indicator?
+Is MACD a reliable indicator?

 While the MACD is a widely used and reliable indicator for identifying trends and momentum shifts, it is not infallible, particularly in sideways markets.
 Its reliability can be enhanced by combining it with other technical indicators and by fine-tuning its settings to match specific market conditions.